RWF GRANTS

 The Targeted Grant scheme is open for a restricted period.
 We put out a call for applications on social media and elsewhere in early summer with a closing date about 2 months later.
 The number of grants and conditions vary each year.

-In July the RWF invited applications for up to six targeted grants of up to £1,500 to support self-organised adult learning activities or events, to help realise social justice aims and learning benefits.
+The RWF invites applications for up to eight targeted grants of up to £1,500 to support self-organised adult learning activities or events, to help realise social justice aims and learning benefits.
+The deadline for applications is midnight on Sunday 29 June 2025.

-Applications were evaluated based on the quality of the proposed learning activity and its expected social justice benefits to individuals and wider society.
-The event or activities could have any progressive, social justice oriented, cultural or environmental focus relevant to problems and possibilities people are facing today, in their local communities or more widely.
+Applications will be evaluated based on the quality of the proposed adult learning activity and its expected social justice benefits to individuals and wider society.
+The proposed event or activities can have any progressive, social justice oriented, cultural or environmental focus relevant to problems and possibilities people are facing today, in their local communities or more widely.

-Applications will be particularly welcomed from individuals, or groups of people, who are currently under-represented when it comes the RWF’s activities – including those on low incomes/universal credit, younger people (under 25’s) and PoC.
+Applications are particularly welcome from individuals, or groups of people, who are currently under-represented when it comes to the RWF’s activities – including those on low incomes/universal credit, younger people (under 25’s) and people of colour.

-Applicants did not need to be part of a constituted group - e.g. a charity or Community Interest Company (CIC)) to apply – the RWF welcomed applications from individuals and grassroots groups.
+Applicants do not need to be part of a constituted group to apply - e.g. a charity or Community Interest Company (CIC)) – the RWF welcomes applications from individuals and grassroots groups.

-The grant will be award 50% up front and 50% on successful completion.
+The grant will be awarded 50% up front and 50% on successful completion of the project.

-DEADLINE FOR APPLICATIONS: Midnight Sunday September 22nd 2024 (please note: the RWF only operates in the UK)
+Please note: the RWF only operates in the UK.

 Examples of Targeted Grants Awarded 2024